RahulPant1/ClassificationOfNER/README.md

-# Classification Of NER for general usage
+# Classification Of NER for general usage only